Top Mixing Engineers for hire

 Giving good directions

-If you are asking for particular instrument to be loud, remember that 'loudness' of an instrument in a mix is only relative to the level of other instruments.
+If you are asking for a particular instrument to be loud, remember that the 'loudness' of an instrument in a mix is only relative to the level of other instruments.
 There's no such thing as an instrument being loud in a vacuum.
-After all, the end-listener has the overall volume knob.
-There is only 'louder than something else in the mix' tricking our mind to feel it as loud.
+After all, the end-listener controls the overall volume knob.
+There is only 'louder than something else in the mix', tricking our mind to feel it as loud.
 So avoid asking for all the tracks to be loud.
 You (or the producer) need to choose 2-3 elements you want to feel 'louder' than others in the mix and convey that to the engineer.
 It's important to choose what takes center stage.
 If everyone takes center stage, no instrument gets the spotlight and you get a bad mix.
-You may want the overall mix to be 'loud' and you can let the mixing and mastering engineer know this.
-Keep in mind the price of overall loudness is dynamics (certain parts feeling louder than others).
+Keep in mind the price of overall loudness is less dynamics - certain sections feeling louder than others, which drives emotion.
 Older recordings like Pink Floyd's 'The Wall' for example are not loud overall, but are very dynamic – song climaxes are actually louder than the softer parts.

-Many clients also include a reference track in the form of an mp3 or link to a youtube song.
-This is super helpful, especially if you find your directions get lost in translation.
-No need to figure out how to professionally describe that drum sound if you can just play the engineer something and say 'that!'.
-If you send an engineer a link and tell them 'this is the sound I'm going for', it can provide a helpful reference.
+Many clients also include reference tracks.
+These are very helpful for mixers and producers to know what style you are aiming for.
+No need to figure out how to professionally describe that drum sound if you can just send the engineer several tracks and explain what you like about them.
 It's very important in this case to be reasonable in your expectations.
-If your arrangement and production is very different than the one for the reference mix, it will be hard to take away what the similarities should be.
+If your arrangement and production is very different from the reference mix, it will be hard to take away what the similarities should be.
 Also, if the reference song you sent has a high quality production, with great instrumentation or samples, awesome performance recorded in a great space and your song was recorded in a weekend with less than stellar performers or gear, don't expect the mix to make-up for that.
-What you put it will very close to what you get out.
+What you put in will be very close to what you get out.

 Preparing a song for a mix engineer